 The next page has a drop-down and several text fields.
 Select "Bitbucket Server" from the drop-down.
 Several text fields will vanish, leaving only two.
 Enter the URL of your Bitbucket Server instance in both fields.
 The API URL should be the same as the main URL.

-Click "Create OAuth Client."
-This will take you back to the OAuth Configuration page, which now includes your new Bitbucket Server client.
+Click "Create VCS Provider."
+This will take you back to the VCS Provider page, which now includes your new Bitbucket Server client.

 » Step 3: On Bitbucket Server, Create a New Application Link